 Maharashtra soil is blessed with the history of lion-hearted Warriors like Chhatrapati Shivaji Maharaj, Sambhaji Maharaj & many more.
 During their time, the number of warriors of the Maratha empire & Maavale Army battled against the enemies and not only won numerous forts to expand the empire but also they all protected the common people.

-Ramshej fort witnessed the war between Mughals and Chatrapati Sambhaji Raje(Son of Chhatrapati Shivaji Maharaj).
-Mughal commanders threatened the Maratha saying that they would capture the Ramshej within an hour but over 600 Marathas fought against 50,000 Mughals and resisted them for almost 6 years and remains UNDEFEATED in battle at the end.
+Ramshej fort witnessed the longest war between Maratha and Mughals.
+Mughal commanders threatened the Maratha saying that they would capture the Ramshej within an hour but over 600 Maavale fought against 50,000 Mughals and resisted them for almost 6 years and remains UNDEFEATED in battle at the end.
 The description of the battle of Ramshej was first to read in the documents of the Mughals and the true history came to light.

 Ramshej is one of the rare fort in Sahyadri located north of Nashik that having both spiritual and historical importance.